 The best states to live in have a combination of low taxes and incredible weather.
-California is awesome, but our taxes are horrendous and we’ve still got a budget deficit!
+California is awesome, but our taxes are horrendous.
 Hawaii is also amazing, but food and housing are also costly.
 At least Hawaii’s sales tax is only 4-4.5% and pensions are state tax-free.

-I’ve been to a large majority of the 50 States and spent 10 years on the East Coast before moving out West in 2001.
-I’m totally biased for California and Hawaii so I enlisted FS reader, Steve from Green Diet to help me put together an unbiased assessment of our country based on cost of living to see which states are best for retirement.
+I’ve been to a large majority of the 50 States and hav spent 10 years on the East Coast before moving out West in 2001.
+I’m biased for California and Hawaii.
+To me, the best state for retirement is Hawaii, if you can afford it.
+However, it’s time to get objective for the greater good of all Americans.

-Steve: As per Sam’s previous post about the biggest factors in cost of living, we typically think of 1) Housing (rent or mortgage), 2) Car (loan payments and interest), and 3) Education and Child Care (student loans or child schooling), but in actuality, taxes are our numero uno expense.
+When we calculate cost of living, we typically think of 1) Housing (rent or mortgage), 2) Car (loan payments and interest), and 3) Education and Child Care (student loans or child schooling).
+However, in actuality, taxes are usually the number one largest ongoing expense.

 From a previous post regarding our polled incomes (2,400+ votes), the vast majority of readers here are going to be taxed at the 25%-33% rate federally.
 After Uncle Sam gets his cut, we need to take a look at individual states and the associated income tax.

 Let’s take a look at state income tax rates to get an idea of how much citizens are taxed around the country.